 Fairgreen Shopping Centre commenced trading in October 2003 at a cost of €50 million.
-It is the largest and most modern shopping centre in Carlow County.
-It includes over 40 shops as well as restaurants, bars and a cinema.
+It is the largest and most modern shopping center in Carlow County.
+It includes over 40 shops as well as restaurants, bars, and a cinema.

-The Fairgreen is the dominant retail scheme in the Carlow area, attracting about 100,000 shoppers a week largely because of a strong line-up of national and local traders and the availability of a highly convenient surface car park, with 762 spaces in the 13 acre grounds.
+The Fairgreen is the dominant retail scheme in the Carlow area.
+Attracting about 100,000 shoppers a week.
+Largely because of a strong line-up of national and local traders.
+And the availability of a highly convenient surface car park, with 762 spaces on the 13-acre grounds.

 The owners of the Fairgreen suggest there is scope to develop a third phase of 10,444sq m (112,418sq ft), subject to planning consent.
-It could take the form of an extension of the existing first phase, replacing the present row of shops on Barrack Street to form a new streetscape linking up to the town centre.
+It could take the form of an extension of the existing first phase.
+Replacing the present row of shops on Barrack Street to form a new streetscape linking up to the town center.
 Such an extension could allow for an additional 12 retail units, including a new anchor tenant and two sub-anchors. – Source: www.irishtimes.com/business/commercial-property/carlow-s-fairgreen-shopping-centre

 Official website of Fairgreen Shopping Centre: fairgreen.ie

 Location of Fairgreen Shopping Centre:

 Fairgreen Shopping Centre is located at Barrack Street in Carlow Town.

 Check other places where to go Shopping in Carlow.